What’s the Difference Between a Certified Check and a Cashier’s Check?

 How Do Cashier’s Checks Work?

-The way that a cashier’s check works is that the payer requests a cashier’s check at their bank.
-They then pay the bank the amount they want to provide to the payee and the bank will then cut a check using their own funds.
+The way that a cashier’s check works is that the payer requests a cashier’s check at the financial institution where they have their bank account.
+They then pay the bank the amount they want to provide to the payee and the bank will cut a check using their own funds.

 The bank will list the payee on the check to ensure that the check is used by the person the payer intended it to go to.
 Cashier’s checks usually clear faster than personal checks issued from someone’s checkbook.

 In many cases, the payer needs to be a member of a bank or credit union to request a cashier’s check be generated.
 A fee is typically involved as well.
-It can cost $10 to pick up a cashier’s check in person at a bank or $20 to order one online and have it delivered.
+It can cost approximately $8 to $15 to obtain a cashier’s check, though some banks may waive the fee for certain customers.

 What Is a Certified Check?

 A certified check is a different type of check that works more like a personal check.
 With a certified check, the money comes straight from the payer’s checking account.
-But by certifying the check, the account holder is held responsible if it bounces (unlike with a cashier’s check where the bank is the one on the hook if the check bounces).
+But first the bank verifies to make sure that the payer has sufficient funds in their account to cover the amount.
+If for some reason the check bounces, the account holder is held responsible (unlike with a cashier’s check where the bank is the one on the hook if the check bounces).
 Because of this, certified checks tend to be more secure than personal checks.

 Recommended: How Much Money Do I Need to Open a Checking Account?